 Accepted films must be available in the designated exhibition formats: BluRay or DCP.

-Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in distribution deals, e.g., Redbox, iTunes, Netflix, Amazon, VOD, broadcast or cable television, prior to August 24, 2017.
+Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in clearly monetized distribution deals, e.g., iTunes, Netflix, Amazon, Hulu, Cable VOD, PBS broadcast or cable telecast , prior to August 23, 2018.
+Distribution deals concluded prior to the Festival but that don't go into effect until after the Festival do not affect consideration for acceptance at MNFF.

 If your film is selected, you will be asked to provide a digital press kit which includes: headshot and brief bio of director, color and/or B&W stills from the film, brief description of the film (75 words max) and a video trailer (downloadable and cleared for use on the Festival website).